scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * CONTRA: It is probably rare that a server needs to send data for a long time without the application layer protocol requiring the client to ever answer back.
 * PRO: The client may happen to have an old-ish path.
 If we can't refresh, the client always needs to consider whether a path is valid "long enough", which might only be possible to guess.
 * CONTRA: Sending keep-alives sounds like a connection based protocol.
-It alo means we need to figure out when to stop sending keep alives.
+It also means we need to figure out when to stop sending keep-alives.
-* CONTRA: It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.
+* CONTRA: It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are required anyway.

 ## Signalling faulty segments

-Faulty segments are segments that do not work as advertised, i.e. they are either physically faulty (broken link, high packet loss, jitter, ...) or come with faulty metadata, suggesting too few hops, too low latency, too much bandwith, or similar problems.
+Faulty segments are segments that do not work as advertised, i.e. they are either physically faulty (broken link, high packet loss, jitter, ...) or have faulty metadata suggesting too few hops, too low latency, too much bandwith, or similar problems.
 The fault may be caused by a technical problem (e.g. broken link) or by a malicious adversary.

-An example for a malicious adversary is the "wormhole" attack, see {{I-D.scion-cp}}, where, an AS may be coaxed to disseminate a faulty segment.
+An example for a malicious adversary is the "wormhole" attack, see {{I-D.scion-cp}} where an AS may be coaxed to disseminate a faulty segment.
 How do we recover from faulty segments?
 Currently only endpoints may realize that a segment does not work as advertised, either via SCMP errors or simply by traffic degradation.
 This would be a possible sequence of events:

 * An endpoint realizes that a segment is faulty
 * An endpoint needs to signal to its local AS that a segment is faulty
-* Local AS needs to signal its CORE AS that a segment is faulty
+* A Local AS needs to signal to a CORE AS that a segment is faulty
-* The CORE AS needs to:
+* A CORE AS needs to:
   * change policy to exclude faulty segments AND/OR
   * signal other COREs and ISDs to stop delivering the segment (they only deliver 5 each, so any faulty segment shoud be avoided)